lucthienphong1120/Aircrack-ng-handbook/Usage.md

 - `-c X` is the channel of target network
 - `out` is the filename to capture the WPA handshake
 - `password.txt` is the filename to brute force
+- `password.txt` is the file contains name of target network
+- `crackwpa` is the name of database

 ## Scan network around